Hemshin people: History until the Ottoman conquest

 The region of Hemshin is located on the coast of the Black sea, in the highlands of Rize Province.
-According to historical accounts, Armenians first settled in that region in the end of 8th century.
+According to historical accounts, Armenians first settled in that region at the end of the 8th century.
 While escaping Arab persecutions, about 12,000 Armenians led by Prince Shapuh Amatuni and his son Hamam moved to Pontos, ruled by the Byzantine Empire.
-Robert H. Hewsen shows the region where today's Hemşin is located to be populated by a people with different designations throughout the ancient and early medieval history.
+Robert H. Hewsen shows the region where today's Hemşin is located to be populated by a people with different designations throughout ancient and early medieval history.
 He indicates thereby that some designations may have alternative forms and partially presents the names used with question marks.
-In summary from 13th century to 6th century BC Colchians, 550 to 330 BC Colchians and Macrones, 180 BC to 14 AD Lazoi (Chani/Tzan tribes), in the Arsacid Period (63–298 AD) Heniochi, Machelones, Heptakometians, Mossynoeci as well as Sanni, Drilae and Macrones are mentioned.
+In summary from the 13th century to 6th century BC Colchians, 550 to 330 BC Colchians and Macrones, 180 BC to 14 AD Lazoi (Chani/Tzan tribes), in the Arsacid Period (63–298 AD) Heniochi, Machelones, Heptakometians, Mossynoeci as well as Sanni, Drilae and Macrones are mentioned.

 The Hemşin region is shown as part of Colchis (299–387), Tzanica (387–591) and Chaldia (654–750).
 The specific location of Hemşin is indicated as Tambur/Hamamašen as a fort and town for the first time in the map covering the period 654–750.

 Those two names (Tambur and Hamamašen) are included in the History of Taron by John Mamikonean in a short passage about a war between the ruler of Tambur, Hamam, and his maternal uncle the Georgian Prince, which resulted in the destruction of the town to be rebuilt by Hamam and be named after him, namely Hamamshen.

 As soon as [Tiran] read the letter, another letter arrived the same day from Vashdean's sister's son, Hamam, acquainting [Tiran] with the treachery before him from the troops who had come from Iran.
 He immediately wrote a letter to Vashdean reprimanding him for his plot.
 Vashdean grew angry and had Hamam's feet and hands lopped off.
 Then, taking the Iranians, [Vashdean] crossed the Chorox river and went to Hamam's city, named Tambur, which he attacked with fire and sword and enslaved.
 Now the blessed bishop of the city, Manknos, severely cursed the prince.
 [Vashdean] ordered the Iranians to kill the priests in the church named Holy Zion.
 The bishop had silently prayed to God to ask only that the city be turned into a desert and a ruin and that for all eternity no one reside there.
 He threw himself on the altar and [the Iranians] sacrificed him on Pentecost before mass was offered to Christ.
 On the next day there was a cloudburst and [Vashdean] was consumed by fire as he sat by the city gates of Tambur.
 Hamam subsequently [re]built this [city] calling it after himself, Hamamashen.
 And Mangnos' prayer was realized.
 In one night 3,000 men died, others fled, and the city remained a ruin.